 The customer required fire extinguishers that were easy to operate, suitable for most types of fire and, if utilised, would not leave a mess.

 Safelincs provided and installed the latest water mist extinguishers.
 These appliances have a supersonic nozzle that disperses microscopic ‘dry’ water mist particles to suppress fires and extinguish burning materials quickly and easily.
-They can be used on just about every type of fire, including electrical and deep fat fryer fires, and are 100% environmentally friendly, so there are no nasty fumes or residues to contend with and the water mist protects the user from heat
+They can be used on just about every type of fire, including electrical fires, and are 100% environmentally friendly, so there are no nasty fumes or residues to contend with and the water mist protects the user from heat

 When fire broke out in The Snoozebox Marquee, a trained member of staff was able to quickly and safely put it out using a water mist fire extinguisher.